scaplan/NGM/README.md

 ### Paper currently under review (link to manuscript when available)

-Please contact me with any questions: <spcaplan@sas.upenn.edu>
+Please contact me with any questions: <scaplan@gc.cuny.edu>

 ---